Everybody responds to God’s love and grace, one way or another. But what about those who die before they get a chance to respond?

-We notice that you did not show up for the exam on Monday.
+Our records show that you did not attend the exam on Monday.
 Consequently you have been given an F for this course.
-This failing grade will go on your permanent record which will be made available for prospective employers.
+This failing grade will go on your permanent record which will be made available to prospective employers.

 If you got this letter, you’d wonder, Who are these people? and What is this exam I’m supposed to have taken?
 You would probably think somebody was playing a joke on you and you’d laugh.
-Then you’d show the letter to your friends and they’d laugh too.
+You’d show the letter to your friends and they’d laugh too.

 So why isn’t anybody laughing when religion sends the same message about those who’ve never heard the gospel?

 Religion: Those who can’t take the test, fail the test.